• Skip to primary navigation

 • Scrape the sides of the bowl, add the sugar, flour, and salt.
 Beat again for 20 seconds.

-• Add in both the eggs and vanilla essence.
+• Add in both the eggs and vanilla extract.
 Beat for about 10 seconds until the eggs are well combined.
 Scrape the bowl and continue beating for another 10 seconds until the batter is all smooth and creamy.
 Do not overbeat to avoid the batter from incorporating too much air.

 • Fold in the sour cream until it is well incorporated into the batter, followed by the strawberry filling.